torvalds/linux/Documentation/admin-guide/LSM/index.rst

 will always include the capability module.
 The list reflects the order in which checks are made.
-The capability module will always be first, followed by any "minor" modules (e.g. Yama) and then the one "major" module (e.g. SELinux) if there is one configured.
+The capability module will always be first, followed by any "minor" modules (e.g. Yama) and then the one "major" module (e.g. SEGNU/Linux) if there is one configured.

 Process attributes associated with "major" security modules should be accessed and maintained using the special files in ``/proc/.../attr``.